MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 2. Select the related log entry and open the **Shopify Log Entry** page.
 3. Review the request, status code and description, and response values.

-Later,remember to switch logging off to avoid negative performance impacts and increases in database size.
+Later, remember to switch logging off to avoid negative performance impacts and increases in database size.

 From the **Shopify Log Entries** page, you can trigger the deletion of all log entries or ones older than seven days.